ppy-sb/Beatmapr/README.md

 # Beatmapr

-Beatmapr is a two-part project (FastAPI backend + Vue 3 frontend) that indexes osu! packs and users while exposing leaderboards and metadata.
+Beatmapr is a two-part project (FastAPI backend + Vue 3 frontend) that indexes osu! song packs with users while exposing leaderboards and metadata.

 ## Table of contents